opentelekomcloud-docs/enterprise-dashboard/umn/source/database_tables.rst

 dashboards in order to access dashboards with shower query execution time.
 The initial load is slow depending on the amount of data it needs to query to fill this variable.
-Searching for all distinct contract IDs in business.consumption has the same result as Business.contract, but the query itself will be resolved much quicker due to smaller datasets.
+Searching for all distinct contract IDs in business.consumption_daily has the same result as Business.contract, but thequery itself will be resolved much quicker due to smaller datasets.

 +-----------------------+----------------------+----------------------+
 | Field name            | Data type            | Description          |